EvolvingSysadmin/Practicum/pages/collaboration/collaboration.md

 ## Discussions

-The Discussions section serves as a forum for users to engage with one another about best practices, policy implementation, and cybersecurity challenges.
+The [Discussions section](https://github.com/EvolvingSysadmin/Practicum/discussions) serves as a forum for users to engage with one another about best practices, policy implementation, and cybersecurity challenges.
 Here, community members can share insights, ask questions, and propose new ideas for templates or features.
 This collaborative space fosters knowledge sharing and enables users to leverage the collective expertise of the community, ultimately contributing to stronger cybersecurity practices across the board.

 ## Issues

-Users can report any issues or concerns they encounter with the templates or the repository through the Issues section of GitHub.
+Users can report any issues or concerns they encounter with the templates or the repository through the [Issues section of GitHub](https://github.com/EvolvingSysadmin/Practicum/issues).
 This feature enables the community to track bugs, suggest improvements, and request new templates.
 Contributors and maintainers actively monitor this section to ensure that all feedback is addressed promptly, fostering a responsive and supportive environment for collaboration.

 ## Resources

 * “Contributing to a Project.”
 GitHub Docs, GitHub, [https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
 Accessed 5 Nov.
 2024.
 * “GitHub - Contributing to a Project.”
 Git, [https://git-scm.com/book/ms/v2/GitHub-Contributing-to-a-Project](https://git-scm.com/book/ms/v2/GitHub-Contributing-to-a-Project).
+Accessed 5 Nov.
+2024.
+* Heavican, Ryan.
+“Practicum Project Repository.”
+GitHub, [https://github.com/EvolvingSysadmin/Practicum](https://github.com/EvolvingSysadmin/Practicum).
 Accessed 5 Nov.
 2024.